 Also, most bookings are quite small commission (under $20) but every now and they you get a unicorn that books a super fancy hotel in Turks and Caicos garnering a commission of $150.

-In total, I planned about 12 honeymoons in 2021.
-Each honeymoon cost about $8,000 to $12,000 including flights with hotels (eligible for booking.com affiliate) being roughly $4,000 to $8,000.
+In total, I planned about 20 different trips in 2022.
+Most of these trips were honeymoons to South Africa costing between $8,000 to $12,000 including flights with hotels (eligible for booking.com affiliate) being roughly $4,000 to $8,000.
 I get 4% commission from Booking.com so this averaged out to be around $150-300 per honeymoon.
-I’m thinking I will eventually add a service charge here of some sort (a few % of the total cost of the trip) but for now, it’s been relatively easy and quite fun to talk to so many couples.
+I also add a flat planning fee to each trip which ranges from $250-$350.
+I actually quite enjoy this and it’s been quite fun to talk to so many people.

 Here are some examples of the trips I’ve planned around Africa.